daniellehoo/travel_awesomely/README.md

 -Path (module that provides a means of working with directories and file paths) -Bcrypt (secures passwords with hashing functionality) -dotenv (loads environmental variables)
--React-DOM
--jsonwebtoken
+-React-DOM (package that serves as the entry point of the DOM-related rendering paths) -React-Router (declarative routing for React)
+-Bulma (a CSS framework on Flexbox)
+-Concurrently (enables proxy server w/ front and backend to run concurrently)

-## Travel Application 2.0 Features and Fixes
+## Travel Awesomely 2.0 Features and Fixes
+* Auth/Tokens
-* TDB
+* Additional Cities

 ## Instructions for Downloading and Running on Local Host
-* TDB
+* Step 1: Fork and clone the following git repo: https://git.generalassemb.ly/WhiskyTangoFoxtrot/project-3/
+* Step 2: CD into the DB file of the root directory
+* Step 3: In terminal use the following command: createdb travel_db
+* Step 4: In terminal use the following command: psql -d travel_db -f db/schema.sql
+* Step 5: In terminal use the following command: yarn init -y
+* Step 6: In terminal use the following command: yarn i
+* Step 7: In terminal use the following command: yarn dev
+* Step 8: In browser: open http://localhost:3000/
+* Step 9: Begin exploring Travel Awesomely!

 ## MVP

 * REST API in Express
-* Models (four models in the databse)
+* Models (four models in the database)
 * CRUD Functionality in React
 * CSS and styles

+## POST MVP

 * Authentication//JWT login capabilities

-## POST MVP

 * Ability for users to save Favorite cities